chauff/cse1500-web-transcripts/README.md

 ## Twitter accounts to follow

 Twitter is a great resource to hear the latest and greatest about the web stack.
-Here is a list of accounts we recommend to follow:
+Here is a list of accounts we recommend to follow

 - [Franziska Hinkelmann](https://twitter.com/fhinkel), working on Node.js at Google
 - [Lin Clark](https://twitter.com/linclark) creates very good and elaborate code cartoons at Mozilla
 - [V8](https://twitter.com/v8js), Google's JavaScript engine